 Educational Background:

 I teach because I love watching the transformations of young people.
-They are the future.
-There is nothing more exciting to me than the questions, knowledge exchange, and personal discoveries that can take place in a classroom.
+I teach science because I can’t think of anything more important than working to understand how the world functions.
+Doing science is all about learning, practicing, and applying critical thinking skills to whatever a person wants to understand better.
+There is nothing more exciting to me than the questions, knowledge exchange, and personal discoveries that can take place in science class!

 Email: fblesch@tsas.org